harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 helpdocs_is_published: true
 ---

-This topic describes how to deploy Helm Charts in standard Helm syntax in YAML from a remote Git repo, HTTP Helm Repository, or cloud storage service (Google Cloud Storage, AWS S3).
+This topic describes how to deploy Helm charts in standard Helm syntax in YAML from a remote Git repo, HTTP Helm Repository, or cloud storage service (Google Cloud Storage, AWS S3).

 This process is also covered in the [Helm Chart deployment tutorial](/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart).